Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/Incident_response/preperation.md

       * Asset IP address: (EX: 192.168.0.2 or even a subnet range 192.168.0.0/16)

 * Technical Instrumentation
-  * Once the inventory has been identified, this should be followed up with telemetry about the network infrastructure, which is essential for incident response.
+  * Once the inventory has been identified, this should be followed up with telemetry about the network infrastructure, which is essential for IR.
     * This means mapping every network device, cloud platform, system, and application.
       * Having this infrastructural picture simplifies the implementation of system and sensor-based detection mechanisms
         * These mechanisms include anti-malware, endpoint detection and response (EDR) tools, data loss prevention (DLP), intrusion detection and prevention systems (IDPS), and log collection capabilities.